-Santa & Cole co-founder Nina Maso describes the Barcelona-based operation as “a small independent and global editor of design products.”
+Santa & Cole co-founder Nina Masó described the Barcelona-based operation as “a small independent and global editor of design products.”

-In other words, their process goes far beyond merely manufacturing a designer’s product.
-Every aspect of every project is carefully considered, from the initial selection of designers, to the editing of the work, to the way each new piece fits into the entirety of the Santa & Cole universe.
-(Look no further than their well-appointed headquarters.)
+In other words, the studio’s process goes far beyond merely manufacturing a designer’s product.
+Every aspect of every project is carefully considered, from the initial selection of designers to the editing of the work, to the way each new piece fits into the entirety of the Santa & Cole universe—look no further than their well-appointed headquarters.

-We recently had the pleasure of asking Maso about Santa & Cole‘s design philosophies, the editing process and what’s next for the forward-thinking company.
+In 2019, we had the pleasure of asking Masó about Santa & Cole‘s design philosophies, the editing process and what’s next for her forward-thinking company.

 As an “editor of design products,” how does that role play out in the design process?

 NM: We have been editing since 1985, when the company was first founded.
 Editing means preparing a work (often someone else’s product) for publication, just as a book publisher does, but in our case, we also “edit” objects.
 Based on a process of reflection, we select, produce, protect and distribute furniture and lighting products that we are excited to welcome into the Santa & Cole family and with which we are proud to co-exist at home, in a hotel or at the workplace.

 We believe that an editor’s greatness resides, not in its powerful corporate scale, but in the quality of its product catalog.
 Over a period of 35 years, more than 80 creators have contributed to a rich catalog of products originating in very different contexts, by renowned designers such as Miguel Milá or Ilmari Tapiovaara.
 Our focus is not the present market, but the future one; not Barcelona, but the world; not fashion, but history.